collamaf/SimCMOS/README_CMOS.md

 - Added possibility to pass "label" to filename from command line
 - No more need for macros, now number of primaries is calculated from source activity
 - Pixel thickness is now passed as argument

+2018.09.17 by collamaf
+- Finally working for efficiency!!!!